-Enterprise Enforcement for
+Firm and Enterprise Enforcement

 From Operator View to Enterprise Reality

-The cockpit shows how Thinking OS™ governs cognition at the operator level.
+The cockpit shows how Thinking OS™

 But how does this enforcement hold inside a live enterprise — where roles change daily, systems shift, and regulators demand proof?